Game-Theoretic Semantics for Alternating-Time Temporal Logic: Analysing embedded games

-By the first claim of the previous proposition, we see that it suffices to consider those strategies of player $\ctr$ which are independent of time limits.
+Recall Remark~\ref{On genuine positionality} on ``genuinely positional'' strategies.
+Since canonically timed strategies and canonical strategies depend on neither the initial state $\initst$ nor the initial time limit $\initlim$, it follows that if a player has a winning strategy in an embedded game, then (s)he has a genuinely positional winning strategy.
+Also the converse clearly holds: if (s)he has a genuinely positional winning strategy, she has a standard winning strategy.
+By the first claim of the previous proposition, we see that it suffices to consider those strategies of player $\ctr$ which are independent of time limits in configurations.
 The following lemma shows that the same holds for the player $\octr$ in bounded embedded games with a \emph{finite} time limit.
-The key here will be the use of $n$-canonical strategies.
+The key here will be the use of $n$-canonical strategies which only depend on states.

 \begin{lemma} Let $\mathbf{G}=\embgame(\vrf,\ctr,A,\initst,\psi_{\ctr},\psi_{\octr})$ be an embedded game, let $\pl\in\{{\bf A},{\bf E}\}$ and assume that $\pl\neq\ctr$.
 For any $n<\omega$, if ${\pl}$ has a winning strategy $\sigma_\pl$ in $\mathbf{G}[m]$ for some $m\leq n$, then $\tau_\pl^n$ is a winning strategy in $\mathbf{G}[m]$. \end{lemma}